MattMills/stellarstellaris/readme.md

 # StellarStellaris

 Patching Stellaris in memory to enhance performance, especially late game.
+This is currently 3.0.1 Linux ONLY.

 ## WARNING WARNING WARNING